-Licensed Clinical Mental Health Counselor (LCMHC)
+Rhode Island Counselor Credential TitlesLicensed Clinical Mental Health Counselor (LCMHC)

-Master’s degree or higher specializing in counseling/therapy from a college/university accredited by the New England Association of Schools & Colleges or an equivalent regional accrediting agency.
+Rhode Island Counselor Educational RequirementsMaster’s degree or higher specializing in counseling/therapy from a college/university accredited by the New England Association of Schools & Colleges or an equivalent regional accrediting agency.
 OR Master’s degree, certificate in advanced graduate studies, or doctoral degree in mental health counseling or allied field from a recognized educational institution.
 AND for both:

 Completion of 60 semester hours (or 90 quarter hours) (Master’s must be 48 semester hours or 72 quarter hours) within the graduate counseling/therapy program, coursework in 8 core areas, a supervised practicum (12 semester hours), and one calendar year of a supervised internship consisting of 20 hours per week in counseling.